xkapil/admin/README.md

 Admin Tools

+First comment out any software that you don't need
 Use following command to setup your Mac.
-Don't use SUDO
+Don't use SUDO.

     curl https://raw.githubusercontent.com/xkapil/admin/master/Mac/macosx.sh | bash